asmaloney/gactar/README.md

    This will create a virtual environment for the project in a directory called `env`, download the [CCM Suite](https://github.com/CarletonCognitiveModelingLab/CCMSuite3) & put its files in the right place, and install [pyactr](https://github.com/jakdot/pyactr) using pip.

-2. You need to activate the virtual environment by running this in the terminal before you run `gactar`:
+2. You will need to activate the virtual environment by running this in the terminal before you run `gactar`:

    ```sh
    source ./env/bin/activate